greemlin/srt-translator/README.md

 2. Click "Select SRT File" to choose your subtitle file
 3. Click "Translate to Greek" to start the translation
-4. A new file will be created in the same directory as your original file, with "_greek" added to the filename
+4. A new file will be created in the same directory as your original file, with ".el" added to the filename

 ## Notes